Trou du Diable

 What are your favourite labels among the ones you illustrated ?

 Definitively Les Limbes, because it's the image I connect with the most.
-However, I also really like Aldred, Les 4 Surfers de l'Apocalypso, Albert 3, and La Bretteuse.
+However, I also really like Aldred, Les 4 Surfers de l'Apocalypso, Albert 3, a La Bretteuse.

 Les 4 surfeurs de l'Apocalypso